Praktyki-ANS/Spacer-3D-projekt/README.md

 ## About
 <a id="about"></a>

-This project is an enhanced version of --- built in Unity 3D.
+This project is an enhanced version of --- built-in Unity 3D.
 It includes improvements such as ---.

 **Key highlights of the project:**
 - [change between areas to walk]
 - [the ability to explore freely]
-- [optimalization to aceptable level]
+- [optimalization to acceptable level]

 [Brief project description]